↳ ↑ What is a geomagnetic storm?

 When a CME enters the magnetosphere, it causes a Geomagnetic Storm

-A geomagnetic storms are defined by changes in the "Disturbance-storm time" (Dst) index.
+A geomagnetic storm is defined by changes in the "Disturbance-storm time" (Dst) index.
 The Dst index estimates the globally averaged change of the horizontal component of the Earth's magnetic field at the magnetic equator based on measurements from a few magnetometer stations.
 Dst is computed once per hour and reported in near-real-time.

 The Kp index quantifies the geomagnetic disturbances, "correlating with G-scale".